BuckeyeSoftware/rex/doc/CORE.md

 # Core

 Rex does not make use of the C++ standard library.
-Instead it implements a core library in `src/rx/core` which implements some similar interfaces but there's some significant differences made for the sake of simplicity and performance.
+Instead it implements it's own core library in `src/rx/core`. with an emphasis on simplicity and performance.

 ## Differences
 There's many differences between our core library and the standard.
-They're outlines here.
+They're outlined here.

 ### No exceptions
 We don't make use of exceptions.
 Nothing can throw, this leads to a far simpler and more managable set of interfaces that don't need to think of what happens when something throws.
 It also leads to much faster code since everything is implicitly `noexcept`.